 Our Nets for Life Program…

-Answer Africa’s Nets for Life program focused on fighting malaria through the distribution of insecticide treated mosquito nets, one community at a time.
+Answer Africa’s Nets for Life program is focused on fighting malaria through the distribution of insecticide treated mosquito nets, one community at a time.

 100% of every dollar donated has gone to the purchase and delivery of the nets.